fvutils/pyvsc/README.md

 # py-vsc
-Python packages providing a library for Verification Stimulus and Coverage
+Python package providing a library for Verification Stimulus and Coverage